-- Select Stress contour results of Equivalent stresses SE - Select the Contour Range tab and set the Number option to 9.
+- Select Stress contour results of Equivalent stresses SE - Select the Appearance tab and for the Classic contour range press the Set button.

+• Choose and ensure the Number of boundaries is set to 9.
 (Leave the value to pass through set to 0).
+Click OK.

-- Click the OK button to display contours and a contour summary for the final load increment. - Change the layer display order to display the Deformed mesh on top of the Contours by selecting Deformed Mesh in the Treeview with the right-hand mouse button and selecting the Move Down option.
+- Click the OK button again to display contours and a contour summary for the final load increment. - Change the layer display order to display the Deformed mesh on top of the Contours by selecting Deformed Mesh in the Treeview with the right-hand mouse button and selecting the Move Down option.